Condensation in preferential attachment models with location-based choice: Proofs

 \section{Proofs}

-For the majority of this section we will restrict the model to the case where the choice between the $r$ selected vertices is deterministic, i.e.\ $v_{n+1}$ always attaches to the selected vertex with the $k^{\text{th}}$ highest location for some fixed $k$.
-In the formal notation given above this model can be written as $\Xi=(0,0,\dots,1,\dots,0,0)$ where the $1$ is in the $k^{\text{th}}$ position; we will write $\ekr$ instead of $\Xi$ in this case.
-We will deal with the case with general $\Xi$ at the end of the section.
+For the majority of this section we will restrict the model to the case where the choice between the $r$ selected vertices is deterministic, i.e.\ $v_{n+1}$ always attaches to the selected vertex with the $k$th lowest location for some fixed $k$.
+In the formal notation given above this model can be written as $\Xi=(0,0,\dots,1,\dots,0,0)$ where the $1$ is in the $k$th position; write $\ekr$ for this vector.
+We will deal with general $\Xi$ in Section \ref{gen-case}.

 A key technique we use in our proofs is that of of stochastic approximation algorithms, originally developed by Robbins and Monro \cite{P.28}.
 Stochastic approximation methods appear naturally in preferential attachment models, and have been used, for example, by Malyshkin and Paquette \cite{P.8} and Dereich and Ortgiese \cite{P.4}.
 Stochastic approximation processes operate in discrete time with standard notation, based on Pemantle \cite{P.9},